huntdatacenter/docs/docs/coordination/agreements/overview.md

 The data space agreement regulates how cloud resources are controlled and billed across these labs.
 The aim of this agreement is to ensure predictable services from where you can elevate your science.

-### Regulations
+### Content

-The data space agreement includes specification of the cloud services made available, use of these services, support and service levels and general agreement terms.
-The data space agreement do also specify services cost, metering and billing.
+The data space agreement specifies services made available, the use of these services, as well as support and service levels and general agreement terms for these services.
+The agreement do also specify services cost, metering and billing.

 The agreements include seven attachments: services specifications, service levels, price list, list of attached labs, lab agreement templates, user agreement templates and a contact list.

-### Signatories
+### Parties

 The data space agreement are signed by the data space leader (normally the principal investigator of a research center or research group), the data controller, and the individual accepting the financial risk on behalf of the institution (if this differ from the data controller) and us.